-Saludos y bienvenidos, thank you for taking the time to look me up.
-Please take a look around & find a collection of my work: a series of poems, images & collaborations that are a dialogue of my lived experience when my family worked as migrant farmworkers in Yolo County, California.
-This collection and the rest of my work has been in the making as far back as when I learned to speak English in Idaho when my parents picked apples there during the 1980's.
-My amá crossed the border & desert with her 30 day old son in her arms in 1986.
-My grandfather died tilling the fields in Yuba City during the 1950's, when he was part of the bracero program.
-The fields took a toll on my abuelita's body developing cirrhosis when she never drank a drop of alcohol.
-She worked the fields in Yolo County from the 1960's until she passed on.
+My amá crossed the border and desert with her 30-day-old son in her arms in 1986.
+My grandfather died tilling the fields in Yuba City during the 1950s, when he was part of the bracero program.
+The fields took a toll on my abuelita’s body, developing cirrhosis even though she never drank a drop of alcohol.
+She worked the fields in Yolo County from the 1960s until she passed on.

-Overall, this is the writer that I am.
-My work tastes of pesticides, love, sweat, blood, and llanto.
-It relates to everything that we eat and are, it is about the stink of el azadón, the queer & brown in el azadón, everything to do with la x on our bodies, the femmecides around us, the femmecide of our earth & the nopal on my forehead.
-Quite honestly it is a life of migration = love.
-The poems are in constant conversation with each other.
-Like the descendants of the nopal, they are the ancient un/remembered human heart.
-What inspired me to write was and is, survival.
+My work tastes of pesticides, sweat, blood, and llanto.
+It relates to everything that we eat and are.
+It is about the stink of el azadón, the queer brown body in el azadón, everything to do with la x on our bodies, the femicides around us, the femicide of our earth, and the nopal on my forehead.
+Quite honestly, it is a life of migration = love.

 Writing holds a responsibility to be a witness to my people.
 To be a witness of the natural world & to use this gift on behalf of love -Beth Brant